are still available

 Karen Beck at Laurel High School, 875-6120, for more details.

-The Laurel Garden Club will hold a Christmas party for members and
+The club's next meeting will be a Christmas party for members and

 guests at RJ's Riverside restaurant on Dec.
 12.